 National Science Day Quick Facts:

-- Theme of NSC 2020: Women in Science
+- The theme of NSC 2020: Women in Science

-- First NSC was celebrated on February 28, 1987.
+- The first NSC was celebrated on February 28, 1987.

 Theme-based science communication activities are carried out all over the country to mark the occasion.
 The Theme of the National Science Day 2020 is Women in Science.
 NSD 2020 Theme has been chosen for the purpose of increasing public appreciation of the scientific issues involved.

 - Sir Chandrasekhara Venkata Raman was born on 7 November 1888 at Trichy, Tamil Nadu.

 - On 28 February 1928, he started an experiment with K. S. Krishnan, what is now called the Raman Effects.
 Raman Effects are on Scattering of Light.

 - He won the 1930 Nobel Prize in Physics for “the scattering of light and for the discovery of the Raman effect“ and became the first Asian and first non-white to receive any Nobel Prize in the sciences.